 In a hurry but would love to give your skin a quick pick-me-up and add a radiant glow to your appearance.
 Try our Go & Glow Massage.
 We will cleanse and exfoliate your skin to give it that refreshed look for your special occasion, interview, business meeting or just a night out.

-Parafin Hand Dip
+Paraffin Hand Dip

 Have you noticed your hands getting chapped in the cold winter air or dry and dull looking from too much summer sun.
 Maybe they feel a little achy from too much garden work or a little bit of arthritis is creeping into your joint.
-A Parafin dip is a great solutions for those dry achy hands.
+A Paraffin dip is a great solutions for those dry achy hands.
 Enjoy this add-on service while getting any facial.